Last updated March 2026

 Displaying a replica gun in public

-In many cases, police respond believing a real firearm is involved—often resulting in immediate arrest.
+In many situations, police respond believing a real firearm is involved — often resulting in immediate arrest.

 🛡️ How These Charges Are Defended

-These cases are highly fact-specific.
+These cases are highly fact-specific and often defensible.
 Common defense issues include:

 Lack of intent to threaten or intimidate